cmu-db/optd/README.md

 ## Get Started

-There are two demos you can run with optd.
+There are three demos you can run with optd.
 More information available in the [docs](docs/).

 ```
 cargo run --release --bin optd-adaptive-tpch-q8